U.S.-Russian space trio lands safely despite bad weather

 The U.S.-Russian space partnership so far has not been affected by tensions over Ukraine.
 The countries lead the 15-nation space station programme.

-The $100 billion research complex, which flies about 260 miles above Earth, has been permanently staffed by rotating crews of astronauts and cosmonauts since November 2000.
+The $100 billion research complex, which flies about 260 miles (418 km) above Earth, has been permanently staffed by rotating crews of astronauts and cosmonauts since November 2000.

 (Reporting by Steve Gutterman in Moscow, Irene Klotz in Cape Canaveral, and Dmitry Solovyov in Almaty; Editing by Steve Gutterman, Eric Walsh and Ken Wills)